Step 1: Branding & appearance

 If you are planning to only use Receptive internally for the time being, then we recommend using several test email addresses.

 Tip: if you use Gmail, just add a +1, +2, etc to your email address to add several test customer accounts.
 For example, firstname.lastname@example.org, email@example.com.
-Then confirm each account and vote on a few features.
+Then confirm each account and vote on a few requests.

 Step 5: Reviewing Your Requests